cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 below expect double that number, that is, `1 * 800 tx/s * 89 s = 71200`, but the
 system is not able to process such load, thus it is saturated.

+Therefore, for the rest of these experiments, we chose `c=1,r=400` as the configuration.
+We could have chose the equivalent `c=2,r=200`, which is the same used in our baseline version, but for simplicity we decided to use the one with only one connection.

 Also note that, compared to the previous QA tests, we have tried to find the saturation point within a higher range of load values for the rate `r`.
-In particular, we didn't run the experiment on the configuration `c=1,r=400`.
+In particular we run tests with `r` equal to or above `200`, while in the previous tests `r` was `200` or lower.
+In particular, for our baseline version we didn't run the experiment on the configuration `c=1,r=400`.

-For the rest of these experiments, we chose `c=1,r=400` as the configuration.
-We could have chose the equivalent `c=2,r=200`, which is the same used in our baseline version, but for simplicity we decided to use the one with only one connection.

 For comparison, this is the table with the baseline version, where the saturation point is beyond the diagonal defined by `r=200,c=2` and `r=100,c=4`.